netemera/lorawan-application-data-api/netemera-lorawan-application-api-v4.md

 ### Delete End-Device Activation

-Deletes the activation for the given device EUI.
+Deletes the activation for the given EUI.

 #### Request Definition